 However, it wasn't until 1916 that a country, Germany, implemented DST; the United States adopted it in 1918.

-Even so, DST persists despite dozens of bills introduced in state legislatures over the years to end it.
-Two states, Hawaii and Arizona, don't observe the time change, although Navajo Nation, in northeastern Arizona, does, NASA reports.
+Regardless, DST persists despite dozens of bills introduced in state legislatures over the years to end it.
+Two states, Hawaii and Arizona, don't observe the time change, although Navajo Nation, in northeastern Arizona, does, according to NASA.

 Daylight saving comes with its fair share of problems.
 A 2017 study in the in the Journal of Experimental Criminology showed that assault rates are higher on the Monday following the end of daylight saving time, compared with the Monday after that.
 Moreover, on the Monday following the spring time change, people are more likely to have heart attacks than on Mondays surrounding that date, another study found.

 Traffic accidents also increase on the Mondays after both the fall and spring time changes, a 2001 study in the journal Sleep Medicine found.

 However you spend your extra hour, remember this: Your pets don't know about the time change, so be kind to them: they may get hungry an hour earlier, Live Science previously reported.